ALM-Rangers/Countdown-Widget-Extension/CountdownWidget/CountdownWidget/Overview.md

 ## Contributors

-We thank the following contributor(s) for this widget: Henry Been, Derek Keeler, Oliver Smit, Mathias Olausson, Mikael Krief, and Wouter de Kort.
+We thank the following contributor(s) for this widget: Fabien Lavocat, Henry Been, Derek Keeler, Oliver Smit, Mathias Olausson, Mikael Krief, and Wouter de Kort.

 ## Feedback